Q1: What business practice changes were made to enhance this year’s RPT process?

 Faculty candidates may wish to provide their department heads with a list of individuals that they feel might be in conflict as evaluators (and why) along with their list of potential reviewers, to assist the head in determining a final group of evaluators.

-A2: Different departments have different traditions about what to send, but it should be an appropriate sample of the candidate’s scholarly or creative work.
+A3: Different departments have different traditions about what to send, but it should include the candidate’s Statement of Faculty Responsibilities (SFR) and an appropriate sample of the candidate’s scholarly work.